Bioinformatics-Research-Network/skill-assessments/Linux for Bioinformatics/README.md

 1. Install `sra-tools` using `conda`.
 2. Download the RNA-Seq sample "SRR074122" using `prefetch` (part of the SRA tools).
 The documentation is [here](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc&f=prefetch). **Q16.
 What format are the downloaded sequencing reads in?**
 3. Disk (storage) space is a concern when working with large sequencing files.
 Check your remaining disk space with the `df -h` command.
 The remaining space will be listed under `/dev/root`. **Q17.
 What is the total size of the disk?**, **Q18.
 How much space is remaining on the disk?**
 4. Convert the reads to `fastq` format using `fastq-dump SRR074122`.
-Did that work?
-Considering the previous question, answer **Q19.
+This should produce an error.
+Considering the previous question and answer: **Q19.
 What went wrong?** (if you didn't encounter any errors, let Henry know...)
 5. Delete the partially-generated `.fastq` file.
 Then, modify the previous `fastq-dump SRR074122` command so that the issue in **Q19** no longer occurs.
 The documentation for `fastq-dump` is [here](https://ncbi.github.io/sra-tools/fastq-dump.html). **Q20: What was your solution?** **Hint**: consider **Q11**.
 6. Once you have successfully converted your reads, use `salmon` to quantify them.
 Set the output folder name as `transcripts_quant/`. **Note** These reads are single-end.